chovypilled/Amadeus-kt/README.md

 - Implement text input
 - Improve on assistant features (launching apps, setting alarms/timers)
 - Whatever other "upgrades" I come up with down the line.

-No, I don't intend to plug an LLM into this.
-LLMs never play characters well and I think using one would be disrespectful to Kurisu.

 Everything below is the original project's README.md, as it was on 2025/03/14.